Skip to content

 HTTP upgrade detection

 WebSocket connections begin as regular HTTP requests with the upgrade mechanism defined in RFC 6455.
-The proxy detects WebSocket upgrades by checking for both headers before hop-by-hop header removal:
+The HTTP/1.x Layer detects WebSocket upgrades by checking for both headers:

 • Connection: Upgrade (case-insensitive, may be comma-separated)